 Messiah Lutheran Church is Growing More than Faith

-As of September 2015 we have picked a total of 386 pounds of vegetable.
-Messiah is keeping it simple this year, growing bush beans, pole beans, zucchini, tomatoes and cucumbers.
+As of September 2017 we have picked almost 300 pounds of vegetable.
+Messiah is keeping it simple this year, growing bush beans, peppers, zucchini, tomatoes and cucumbers.
 Next year we hope to plant an early spring crop in addition to the summer crop.

 The Garden’s bounty and beauty continue to astound those who see it.
 Watching it grow from nothing into a store of nutrition and health for those who have fallen on hard times is like seeing a miracle every day.